crodier/software-blog/_posts/2023-09-22-message-formats.md

 the wire format is binary.

-Protobuf Binary will use UTF-8 to encode the characters for our user Chris when put on the wire but use the schema and numbers in the schema to achieve the minimum size of data sent; for example:
+Protobuf Binary will use UTF-8 to encode the characters for our user object "on the wire" but use the schema and numbers in the schema to achieve the minimum size of data sent; for example:
 ```